Community-led climate action

 - Drongan, Rankinston and Stair (East Ayrshire)

-The outcome of the work with the towns will be used to outline learning for climate action on a town scale that can be applied across Scotland and beyond
+This initiative is now reaching the end of its third and final year.
+The outcome of the work with the towns will be used to outline learning for climate action on a town scale that can be applied across Scotland and beyond.

 Community engagement initiatives